Vegas® Movie Studio 11.0

 - Full 24p support.

-- Support for rendering .mov files with multichannel audio (this feature is available only in Vegas Movie Studio HD Platinum).
+- Support for rendering .mov files with multichannel audio.

 - Vegas Movie Studio requires QuickTime 7.1.6 or later.
 As a general rule, you are encouraged to use the most current version of QuickTime.